310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 You gotta tell me properly~ There's tanzaku and leaves all around me, so I can't see you well, y’know~?

 I love your voice.
 I feel at ease when I hear it.
-You don’t talk much, but when you do, it feels like you say lots of meaningful things.
+You don’t talk much, but when you do, it feels like you say a lot of meaningful things.

 I don't wanna miss out on anything you say, so talk to me in a clear voice.
 It’ll make me happy.